-8 Conclusions
+7 Conclusions

-The construction of dynamic risk measures that combine time consistency with reasonable levels of prudence across different time horizons remains a challenging task.
-In this paper we have shown that, even under very weak interpretations of the notion of time consistency, the choice of the initial risk measure already fully determines the family of evaluations to which it belongs.
-By considering different notions of time consistency, we obtain a categorization of risk measures in measures that allow conditionally consistent updating, measures that allow sequentially consistent updating, and measures that allow strongly consistent updating.
-We have provided characterizations of these properties, and we have given an example of the construction of consistent families which allow flexibility in the specification of prudence over time.
+The construction of dynamic risk measures and nonlinear pricing operators that combine time consistency with reasonable levels of prudence across different time scales remains a challenging task.
+In this paper we have analyzed time consistency of families of monetary valuations, which are monetary risk measures under a positive sign convention.
+We have shown that, even under very weak interpretations of the notion of time consistency, the choice of the initial valuation already fully determines the family of valuations to which it belongs, if certain sensitivity conditions are satisfied.
+By considering different notions of time consistency, we obtain a categorization of monetary valuations in valuations that allow conditionally consistent updating, valuations that allow sequentially consistent updating, and valuations that allow strongly consistent updating.
+By means of examples related to regulation and to nonlinear pricing, we have indicated that weak forms of consistency can be motivated.
+We have provided characterizations of the possibility of updating in several senses, and we have given an example of the construction of consistent families which allow flexibility in the specification of prudence over time.
 An issue that calls for further research is the fact that the necessary and sufficient conditions that we have given for membership of consistent families are not always easy to verify.
 It would be desirable to have more readily verifiable necessary and/or sufficient conditions.
-Conditions for weak consistency in terms of dual representations are provided in [30].
+Criteria for weak consistency in terms of dual representations are provided in [23].

-9 Appendix
+8 Appendix

-9.1 Auxiliary results
+8.1 Auxiliary results

 We prove a few auxiliary results.
-The argument in the proof of the first lemma is similar to the reasoning in the proof of Thm.
-4.33 in [15].
+The following lemma can be proved by an argument similar to the reasoning in the proof of Thm.
+4.33 in [14].

-LEMMA 9.1 Let $\phi: L^{\infty} \to L^{\infty}$ be a normalized monotonic mapping that is continuous from above, and let $X \in L^{\infty}$.
+LEMMA 8.1 Let $\phi: L^{\infty} \to L^{\infty}$ be a normalized monotonic mapping that is continuous from above, and let $X \in L^{\infty}$.
 If there exists a bounded sequence $(X_n){n\geq 1}$ such that $X_n \to X$ and $\phi(X_n) \geq 0$ for all n, then $\phi(X) \geq 0$.